Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: The hitting distribution for a bounded Borel set

 We deal with cases $d\geq 3$ and $d=2$ separately.
 In the case $d\geq 3$ the capacity of $A$ is involved in the leading term, while for $d=2$, the logarithmic capacity appears only in the next order term that we shall not identify.

 Our basic strategy is to use the Huygens property of $H_A$ in the form

 valid if $A\subset U(R)$.
-For the Brownian motion started at a point very distant from $A$ to hit $A$ for the first time at time $t$ it must hit $U(R)$ (with $R/x << 1$) for the first time in a relatively small time interval just before $t$ with high probability, so that the outer integral of (\ref{-70}) must concentrate on such an interval and the exact asymptotic forms for balls $U(R)$ described in the preceding section will yield the results for general $A$.
-In the case when the starting point is not distant from $A$ the process must make a big excursion (in the interval $[0,\sigma_A]$) and exit from a large sphere within a relatively short time interval so that the problem is reduced to the case of distant starting points. \v2
+For the Brownian motion started at a point very distant from $A$ to hit $A$ for the first time at time $t$ it must hit $U(R)$ (with $R/x << 1$) in a relatively small time interval just before $t$ with high probability, so that the outer integral of (\ref{-70}) must concentrate on such an interval and the exact asymptotic forms for balls $U(R)$ described in the preceding section will yield the results for general $A$.
+In the case when the starting point is not distant from $A$ the process must make a big excursion in the interval $[0,\sigma_A]$ (if $\sigma_A=t$ is very large) and exit from a large sphere within a relatively short time interval so that the problem is reduced to the case of distant starting points.
+In the actual process of verification there arise various error terms that must be properly estimated and to obtain certain upper bounds of $q_A(\x,t)$, being crucial for that purpose, constitutes a substantial part of the proofs.
+However, we deal with them in Section 6 and here we focus on the problem of obtaining an exact asymptotic form of $H_A$ by taking for granted the results verified in Section 6.

+We put $R_A = \sup \{|\y|: \y \in A^r\}$ as in Section 1 and designate by $c_R, c_R'$ etc. constants depending only on $R_A$ and $d$ whose exact values are not significant for the present purpose and may vary at different occurrences of them.